Berbers

-Berbers are divided into several diverse ethnic groups and Berber languages, such as Kabyles, Chaouis and Rifians.
-Historically, Berbers across the region did not see themselves as a single cultural or linguistic unit, nor was there a greater "Berber community", due to their differing cultures.
-They also did not refer to themselves as Berbers/Amazigh but had their own terms to refer to their own groups and communities.
-They started being referred to collectively as Berbers after the Arab conquests of the 7th century and this distinction was revived by French colonial administrators in the 19th century.
-Today, the term "Berber" is viewed as pejorative by many who prefer the term "Amazigh".
-Since the late 20th century, a trans-national movement – known as Berberism or the Berber Culture Movement – has emerged among various parts of the Berber populations of North Africa to promote a collective Amazigh ethnic identity and to militate for greater linguistic rights and cultural recognition.
+Berbers are divided into several ethnic groups, such as Kabyles, Chaouis and Rifians.
+The use of the endonym Amazigh dates back to antiquity, as attested by groups such as the Mazices, and it remains in use today.
+Various Berber nations (such as Rifians, Nafusi, Ghomaras, Shilhas, etc.) used the root MZƔ for the name of their language and their people up to the latter half of the 20th Century, when more regionally specific terms such as Tarifit or Tanfusit were coined.

 Names and etymology

 The indigenous populations of the Maghreb region of North Africa are collectively known as Berbers or Amazigh in English.

 Tribal titles such as Barabara and Beraberata appear in Egyptian inscriptions of 1700 and 1300 BC, and the Berbers were probably intimately related with the Egyptians in very early times.
 Thus the true ethnic name may have become confused with Barbari, the designation used by classical conquerors.

 The plural form Imazighen is sometimes also used in English.

-While "Berber" is more widely known among English-speakers, its usage is a subject of debate, due to its historical background as an exonym and present equivalence with the Arabic word for "barbarian".
-Historically, Berbers did not refer to themselves as Berbers/Amazigh but had their own terms to refer to themselves.
-For example, the Kabyle use the term "Leqbayel" to refer to their own people, while the Chaoui identified as "Ishawiyen", instead of Berber/Amazigh.
+The term "Berber" as a collective label has been the subject of scholarly debate.
+The historian Ramzi Rouighi argues that Berbers began to be referred to collectively only after the Arab conquests of the 7th century, and that the term's modern usage carries problematic historical baggage.
+However, Rouighi's treatment of the term "Amazigh" has been criticized for oversimplifying its historical distribution and dismissing it as a colonial invention without adequately engaging with its use as an endonym in many regions long before modern nationalism.
+Today, many consider the term "Berber" pejorative and prefer "Amazigh" instead, due to its problematic history as an exonym and its equivalence with the Arabic word for "barbarian".
+Since the late 20th century, a trans-national movement – known as Berberism or the Berber Culture Movement – has emerged among various parts of the Berber populations of North Africa to promote a collective Amazigh ethnic identity and to advocate for greater linguistic rights and cultural recognition.

-Stéphane Gsell proposed the translation "noble/free" for the term Amazigh based on Leo Africanus's translation of "awal amazigh" as "noble language" referring to the Berber languages; this definition remains disputed and is largely seen as an undue extrapolation.
-The term Amazigh also has a cognate in the Tuareg "Amajegh", meaning noble.
+Stéphane Gsell proposed the translation "noble/free" for the term Amazigh based on Leo Africanus's translation of "awal amazigh" as "noble language" referring to the Berber languages.
+This definition remains disputed and is seen by some as an undue extrapolation.
+Related words such as mmuzeɣ ('to be noble', 'generous') exist among the Imazighen of Central Morocco, while tmuzeɣ ('to free oneself', 'revolt') is found among the Kabyles of Ouadhia.
+The term also has a cognate in the Tuareg "Amajegh", meaning noble.
 "Mazigh" was used as a tribal surname in Roman Mauretania Caesariensis.

 Abraham Isaac Laredo proposes that the term Amazigh could be derived from "Mezeg", which is the name of Dedan of Sheba in the Targum.

 The medieval Arab historian Ibn Khaldun says the Berbers were descendants of Barbar, the son of Tamalla, son of Mazigh, son of Canaan, son of Ham, son of Noah.

-The Numidian, Mauri and Libu populations of antiquity are typically understood by contemporary writers to have referred to approximately the same population as modern Berbers.
+The Numidian, Mauri and Libu populations of antiquity are typically understood by contemporary writers to have referred to the same population as modern Berbers.